MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 Teams admin center lets you create two types of permissions policies:

 * **Global (Org-wide default)** policy exists by default and applies to all users.
-Any changes made to this policy impact all users as this policy is applied to all users by default.
+Any changes made to this policy affect all users as this policy is applied to all users by default.
 * An admin-created policy applies only to the users that it's applied to.
 Create a new policy to allow apps for specific users.

    :::image type="content" source="media/app-permission-policy-trimmed.png" alt-text="Screenshot showing a new app permission policy being created.":::